TejasSharma1729/Algorithmic-Trading/README.md

 _P.S.: Depending on your OS, you may have to change the template code slightly to run it on your machine._

 ## Submission Instructions
 This project is to be done in groups of **at most two students**.
 Each team should submit one tarball named &lt;rollno1&gt;\_&lt;rollno2&gt;.tar.gz on Moodle, where all letters should be in lowercase.
 On untarring, we should get a folder named &lt;rollno1\_rollno2&gt;.
-Inside, there should be 3 sub-folders, labeled 'phase 1', 'phase 2', and 'phase 3', each sub-folder containing only the files you have created + files you were supposed to modify within each phase.
+Inside, there should be 3 sub-folders, labeled 'phase 1' and 'phase 2' each sub-folder containing only the files you have created + files you were supposed to modify within each phase.
 NO other files can be included.
 Do NOT include any Makefile in your submission.
 Refer to the following directory structure:
 ```
 rollno1_rollno2
 |